DamianGavin/go-problems-3/README.md

 ## Synopsis

-This repository contains my first Ten solutions to excercise sheet 1.
+This repository contains six solutions to excercise sheet 3.
 This problem sheet was to be completed using the **Go** programming language.

 ## Contents